 We get it.
 If you have an advanced degree or technical training, you’ve devoted years to becoming an authority in your field.
 You’ve done tons of research and likely created complex documents that could withstand rigorous peer review.
 You’ve absorbed the language of your craft and know how and when to wield it.
 How could you possibly convey this in-depth knowledge while writing at a sixth grade level?

-According to most sources, sixth or seventh grade reading level is ideal for search engine optimization.
-But for what it’s worth, I’ve never been held to this “standard.”
+According to many sources, sixth or seventh grade reading level is ideal for search engine optimization.
+But for what it’s worth, I’ve never been held to this standard.
 I’ve used ten-cent words in my articles if they’re appropriate, and no editor has batted an eye.
-I’ve quoted Siegfried Kracauer and Georg Simmel in mainstream magazines, and been invited to pitch again.
-If your interest is in sharing your expertise more widely, you likely won’t be pitching content mills (where SEO reigns supreme).
-Instead, the editors you encounter will be too busy looking for clarity to count your semicolons and syllables.
+I’ve quoted Siegfried Kracauer in mainstream magazines, and been invited to pitch again.
+The language you use depends on the audience you want to reach.
+So, the editors you encounter will be too busy looking for clarity to count your semicolons and syllables.